 One of the many ways to find work is by visiting the companies’ offices directly, through job agencies or using the internet and social media contacts to apply online.

 Being a member of the EU, you do not need any special permission to work, but you will have to apply for the National Insurance Number (NIN).
 You can also consult the Consulates in Edinburgh for any questions or problems.

-To search for job offers in the cities you can make use of the Job Centers and employment agencies.
+To search for job offers in the cities you can make use of the Job Centres and employment agencies.